ryk4/project1/README.md

 -----Other Git Commands-----
+php artisan migrate:fresh --seed --to migrate and seed database in one go

 ---Git commands---

 Git clone {projectURL} --clones an existing repository Git init --initialise local repository as git repository